-Nothing beats thick and creamy Thai pumpkin noodle soup!
-I love how the fresh Asian flavours of ginger, spring onion, coconut milk and coriander/cilantro combine to make a taste sensation.
+Nothing beats thick and creamy low FODMAP Thai pumpkin noodle soup!
+I love how the fresh Asian flavours of ginger, spring onion, coconut milk, and coriander/cilantro combine to make a taste sensation and delicious low FODMAP recipe.

 Make this meal vegan: Simply swap the fish sauce for a splash of soy sauce to create a yummy vegan meal.